 Bruises almost always heal on their own without special treatment.
 But for some people, a bad bruise can be serious.
 Seek medical care if you:

 Take blood-thinning medicines such as heparin or warfarin

 What to expect in the ER

 A doctor will examine your bruise and ask about any health conditions you have.
 In some cases, you may have a test to check how well your blood clots.
 Other treatment will depend on your needs.

 Sometimes a bruise gets worse instead of better.
 It may become larger and more swollen.
 This can occur when your body walls off a small pool of blood under the skin (hematoma).
 In very rare cases, your doctor may need to drain extra blood from the area.

-Apply an ice pack or bag of frozen peas to a bruise.
+Apply an ice pack or bag of frozen peas to a bruise for 15-20 minutes several times a day.
 Keep a thin cloth between the ice or frozen peas and your skin.
 The cold can help reduce redness and swelling.